alphagov/publishing-api/doc/semantics-of-the-publishing-api.md

 Required: Conditionally

-The `schema_name` specifies the data format of the content item as per the [GOV.UK content schemas](https://github.com/alphagov/govuk-content-schemas).
+The `schema_name` specifies the schema file used to validate the request as per the
-It is used to validate that the request matches the specified format.
+[GOV.UK content schemas](https://github.com/alphagov/govuk-content-schemas).

 This field is required when the deprecated field `format` is not provided.